docker/docs/ee/supported-platforms.md

 on Windows, Linux, on-premise or on the cloud.

-Docker Enterprise has private image management, integrated image signing policies, and cluster management with support for Kubernetes and Swarm orchestrators, and allows you to implement node-based RBAC policies, image promotion policies, image mirroring, and scan your images for vulnerabilities.
+Docker Enterprise has private image management, integrated image signing policies, and cluster management with support for Kubernetes and Swarm orchestrators.
+It allows you to implement node-based RBAC policies, image promotion policies, image mirroring, and scan your images for vulnerabilities.
 It also has support with defined SLAs and extended maintenance cycles for patches for up to 24 months.